imAnesYT/Textura/README.md

 formatted = txtra_format("{Fore.LIGHTBLUE}{Style.UNDERLINE}Underlined Light Blue")
 print(formatted)  # This works fine

-# Incorrect usage: using styled text directly with print (strict=True will raise PrintError)
+# Incorrect usage: styled text directly with print() — will raise PrintError if strict=True
 try:
     print("{Fore.RED}This should raise an error if strict=True") except PrintError as e: